esphome/esphome-docs/components/weikai.rst

 Please be aware that the communication between the WeiKai chips and the processor occurs on an external bus, with a relatively low operating frequency.
-Therefore tasks such as checking the status of the chip's registers or transferring bytes from the internal FIFOs to the processor may take time. \ :raw-html-m2r:`<br>` To improve this situation, it is strongly recommended to increase the bus frequency.
+Therefore tasks such as checking the status of the chip's registers or transferring bytes from the internal FIFOs to the processor may take time. \ :raw-html-m2r:`<br>` To improve this situation, it is strongly recommended to increase the default bus frequency.

 - With a SPI bus this can be done on the WeiKai component by specifying `data_rate`.
 For example: